-5. A summary of any litigation which involves the District.
+4. A summary of litigation involving public improvements owned by the District.

-To our actual knowledge, based on a review of the court records in Adams County, Colorado, and the Public Access to Court Electronic Records (PACER), there is no litigation involving the Districts as of December 31, 2021.
+To our actual knowledge, based on review of the court records in Adams County, Colorado and the Public Access to Court Electronic Records (PACER), there is no litigation involving the District's public improvements as of December 31, 2022.